microsoft/botframework-cli/packages/qnamaker/README.md

 ## `bf qnamaker:kb:export`

-Echos a knowledgebase json to stdout
+Echos a knowledgebase in json or qna format to stdout

 ```
 USAGE